Jasig/ssp-data-importer/README.md

 So if you haven't modified the `CONFIG_DIR` env var and place your modified file in `<install>/conf`, `ssp-data-importer` will automatically pick up your changes on its next execution.
 Or if you would rather place your overrides in an entirely different location, specify that complete path by setting `LOGBACK_FILE` IN `setJobEnv.[sh|bat]`.

+For security reasons the app does not, by default, log SQL statements.
+For debugging purposes, though, the default logging configuration accepts a `log.query.appender` system property which can be used to enable query logging.
+The `LOG_QUERY_APPENDER` env var can also be used to set this property.
+Acceptable values, which should be self-explanatory, are `consoleAppender`, `fileAppender`, and `devNullAppender`

 Application Configuration Options
 =================================